NeuroLink vs LangChain: When to Use Which (An Honest Comparison)

 MCP Tool Integration

-NeuroLink supports 58+ MCP servers through 4 transport protocols.
+NeuroLink supports stdio, SSE, WebSocket, and HTTP (Streamable HTTP) MCP transports via mcpClientFactory.ts.
 MCP is an open standard, meaning tools built for NeuroLink work with any MCP-compatible client.
-This is a more portable approach than LangChain’s custom tool abstraction.
+This is a more portable approach than LangChain’s custom tool abstraction (LangChain does offer @langchain/mcp-adapters, but this is an adapter layer, not a native integration).

 Enterprise Patterns from Juspay